I love testing new gadgets and products. It’s an obsession.

 [I’ll also give you a cold-weather alternative: YakTrax, for modifying normal shoes when you need to walk on snow and ice.
 They are amazing and fit in a jacket pocket.
 I bought the basic “Walk” model, but there are many options.]

-Many of you have asked, so here’s my favorite gear for podcasting, coffee, everyday carry, survival gear (some ridiculous), and much more.
+Many of you have asked, so here’s my favorite gear for podcasting, coffee, everyday carry, and survival gear (some ridiculous).

 I’ve tried every foam roller imaginable, but this is my new favorite for opening up hamstrings and IT band prior to AcroYoga and other gymnastics practice.
 That front lever is still eluding me, but I’ll keep at it.
 WARNING: This will smash you 10x more than smooth rollers.
 I got overzealous my first session and, the next day, felt like I’d been leg kicked by Buakaw (my fave kickboxer, BTW).